KhKostadinov/Flask-Web-Apps/Web-Survey/README.md

      called polars but the truth is in pandas... still.
 I have made some errors in the db on purpose to show how errors will be logged, all stored in **dv_reports/DP.log**.
      Use "uv run check_db_pandas.py" and you will get the log file.

 **N.B.: .venv was created and maintained by uv when initiating the project and adding dependencies to it.
-I have made just an empty placeholder folder with the same name to maintain project structure the same as on my PC.**
+I have made just an empty placeholder folder in the repo with the same name to maintain project structure the same as on my PC.**